Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: TopLevelResourcesListByResourceGroup
     from: policySetDefinitions.json
     reason: Policy set definitions are a proxy resource that is only usable on subscriptions or management groups
+  - from: SubscriptionFeatureRegistration.json
+    suppress: R4009
+    reason: Currently systemData is not allowed
 ```

 ---